chandumummadi/cloud-port-auditor/README.md

 ### 🔒 Security Note
 This tool is meant for **auditing and educational purposes**.
 Do not leave publicly exposed ports unless strictly required.

+## 🛡️ IMPORTANT: Scope & Safety
+This tool is designed to audit your own AWS account only.

+🔒 Do not use this tool to scan AWS environments you do not own or have explicit permission to audit.
+Unauthorized scanning of third-party infrastructure may violate AWS Terms of Service and applicable laws.

 > Security is not a one-time action.
 It is a continuous process.